imogencresswell/EffFD/README.md

 - `spectral_class`: Takes main sequence spectral classes O,B,A,F,G,K,M
 - `teff_low`: Minumum temperature
 - `teff_high`: Maximum temperature
+- `star_max`: The maximum number of stars to generate FFD's for

 You can also change the lightkurve paramerters